dojo/docs/dojo/on.rst

 Publish/Subscribe
 -----------------

-Dojo provides a centralize hub for publishing and subscribing to global messages by topic.
+Dojo provides a centralize hub for publishing and subscribing to global messages by topic (dojo/on and dojo.connect use the same hub).
 One can subscribe to these messages by using on() without the first target argument, and one can publish by using on.emit() with the first target argument.
 For example:

 .. code-block :: javascript